Flour Explosions in the Processing Industry: Understanding the Risks and Preventing Disaster

 The Importance of Conducting Risk Assessments

+During a risk assessment, there are multiple factors to consider.
 This can include the flammable nature of the flour, the quantity of flour being handled, the ventilation system, the type of intrinsically safe equipment being used in potentially hazardous zones and the presence of ignition or heat sources used.

 Based on the results of the process risk assessment, companies can implement appropriate control measures, such as improving ventilation, installing explosion-proof equipment extraction systems, and developing emergency response plans.